lucval/yojee/shopping_basket/README.md

 ##### Input

-Shopping baskets must be provided as input in a CSV file as follows.
+Shopping baskets must be provided as input in a CSV file as follows:
 ```sh
 quantity, product, price
 ```